JustinVerstijnen/DNSMegaTool/README.md

 # DNSMegaTool

-A powerful, open-source DNS checker and export tool developed by Justin Verstijnen.
+A powerful, lightweight, efficient and open-source DNS checker and export tool developed by Justin Verstijnen.

 ---